spraakbanken/sparv-pipeline/README.md

 ## Running tests

 If you want to run the tests you will need to clone this project from [GitHub](https://github.com/spraakbanken/sparv-pipeline) since the test data is not distributed with pip.
-TODO: What about the zip-release??

 Before cloning the repository with [git](https://git-scm.com/downloads) make sure you have [Git Large File Storage](https://git-lfs.github.com/) installed (`apt install git-lfs`).
 Some files will not be downloaded correctly